Trail running

 Description

-Starting from the Aiguilles Rouges hut, the route starts with a single track through a rocky high altitude landscape.
-After a first steep descent to the Lac Bleu in Arolla, the trail gently descends to Evolène.
-You will be tempted to spend more time among the village’s traditional wooden buildings, but from Evolène, going forward means going up, and a 1,600-metre ascent awaits you before reaching the Becs de Bosson hut.
-From Evolène, pass through pleasant little villages and larch forests until reaching the Pravouarbote house, where the path makes a sharp bend to follow a dirt track to the Pas de Lovégno.
-A final climb leads you to the modern, comfortable Becs de Bosson hut with its fireplace and local specialities awaiting athletes no matter what the weather.
+Starting from the cabane des Aiguilles Rouges, the route begins with a singletrack through a rocky high mountain landscape.
+After a first steep descent to Lac Bleu at Arolla, the trail descends gently to Evolène.
+You may be tempted to spend more time among the traditional wooden buildings of the village, but from Evolène, moving on means climbing and you have 1600 metres of elevation gain left before reaching the cabane des Becs de Bosson.
+From Evolène, first cross pleasant small villages and larch forests.
+Upon reaching the Pravouarbote house, the trail makes a sharp turn to follow a dirt path to the Pas de Lovégno.
+One last climb leads you to the cabane des Becs de Bosson, modern and comfortable.
+Upon arrival at the refuge, a fireplace and local specialties await athletes whatever the weather.

 Turn-by-turn directions

-Departing from the Aiguilles Rouges hut, this leg takes place in two parts.
-The first part consists of a steep descent to the village of Evolène, where the Lac Bleu and the small village of La Giette are points of interest worth stopping to admire.
-From Evolène, the second section is the most beautiful part of the ascent.
-Follow the path that climbs towards Eison.
-The slope becomes much steeper from Pravouarbote to Pas de Lovégno.
-From this pass, continue your ascent along a gentler slope up to the Becs de Bosson hut.
+Starting from the cabane des Aiguilles Rouges, this stage takes place in two parts.
+The first is a steep descent to the village of Evolène, along which the Lac Bleu and the small village of La Giette are points of interest worth stopping to admire.
+From Evolène, the second section focuses on the ascent.
+Follow the trail that climbs towards Eison, with the slope becoming much steeper from Pravouarbote to the Pas de Lovégno.
+From this pass, continue your ascent with a gentler slope up to the cabane des Becs de Bosson.

 Cabane des Aiguille Rouge - Lac Bleu - La Giette - Evolène - Eison - Pravouarbote - Pas de Lovégno - Cabane des Becs de Bosson